 For the next thirteen years, I tried to make sense of my marriage vows in the sight of God and my denied requests for help to escape.
 Feeling trapped, I resolved to try and make our marriage normal.
-I pretended to be happy while enduring infertility issues, a miscarriage, an unfaithful husband, and abuse to my self and my children.
+I pretended to be happy while enduring infertility issues, miscarriage, an unfaithful husband, and abuse to myself and my children.
 I created a fantasy world to cope with my painful reality because I knew no other way.

 I left my husband and went to a safe house for abused women to protect myself and my boys.
 They helped me break free from the legal, financial, and psychological chains of my abusive life over the next two years.
 After these intense years, my heart and mind focused on discovering whom God and Jesus were in a personal relationship by studying God’s word.
 In God’s love and care, the process of healing began.
 God revealed areas of my mind, heart, and soul that needed to be renewed by God’s transforming grace.
 My journey of faith and healing was not immediate or easy.
 In fact, even though I progressively grew in my faith in Jesus, I had to face and rise above another divorce, rejection, and depression.
-However, these challenges did not devastate my heart and life like the ones before.
+However, these challenges didn’t devastate my heart and life like the ones before.
 I realized Jesus would never leave me, even when other people choose to walk away.
 I knew I was not alone and he had made me strong.